 When trouble strikes, a person or brokerage firm can quickly fall from grace.
 One need only look at the rapid collapse of MF Global last year.
 One day the firm is the darling of Wall Street, the next day it is literally taking money from customers’ accounts in a failed effort to remain solvent.
 If the media reports are accurate, Dykstra’s financial empire unravelled very quickly as well.

 If you are a victim of investment fraud or feel you were hurt by a financial professional (stockbroker, investment adviser, financial planner or even an accountant or lawyer), call us.
-The fraud recovery lawyers at Mahany & Ertl have recovered millions of dollars for fraud victims.
+The fraud recovery lawyers at Mahany Law have recovered millions of dollars for fraud victims.

-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at All inquiries are strictly confidential.
+For more information, visit our investment fraud recovery page.
+Ready to see if you have a case?
+Contact attorney Brian Mahany online, by email or by phone 202-800-9791.
+All inquiries are strictly confidential.
 Most services can be handled on a contingent fee.